s-KaiNet/spsave/README.md

 ## options:
-Since `spsave 3.x` all options divided by logical categories (in order):
+Starting from `spsave 3.x` all options divided by logical categories (in order):
  - core options
  - credentials
  - file(s) options